ks2197/Soundless-Sensors/README.md

-# Identifying and removing the sources of noise that limit LIGO’s range enables higher signal-to-noise observations and increases the number of observations
+# Identifying and removing the sources of noise that limit LIGO’s range which enables higher signal-to-noise observations and increases the number of observations

 Operating the LIGO detectors at the sensitivity needed for gravitaional-wave detection requires a large number of control loops and sensors to precisely control and monitor the instrumentaƟon and